ELELAB/MAVISp_EVE_pipeline/EVE_pipeline/README.md

 ```
 mpi:
     Ncore: 8
 paths:
     source:
         activate: 'set +u; source /usr/local/envs/eve/eve/bin/activate ; set -u'
     inputs:
+        Step1:
+            clinvar_file : '/data/user/shared_projects/mavisp/ADCK1/downstream_analysis/mavisp_csv/15062023/ADCK1-simple_mode.csv'
-        MSA_data_folder: '/data/databases/EVE/08112021/MSAs/'
+            MSA_data_folder: '/data/databases/EVE/local_MSA/ADCK1/align'
-        MSA_list: 'data/Step1/mapping/example_mapping.csv'
+            MSA_list: 'example_mapping.csv'
 ```

 In particular:

   - `Ncore` specifies the number of cores to be used
+  - `clinvar_file` specify the path of the final `.csv` aggregated file from the MAVISp workflow
-  - `MSA_data_folder` is the folder containing the multiple sequence alignments for EVE.
-These should be named ...
+  - `MSA_data_folder` is the path of the folder containing the multiple sequence alignments for EVE.
+The name of the alignment is specified in `example_mapping.csv`, in the second columns (see above)
   - `MSA_list` should point to the `example_mapping.csv` file described above

 Notice that the specified number of cores should be the same when running snakemake from command line and the config file.

 ### Running the pipeline